Burial Insurance: How to Find the Best Policy

 Burial insurance is a life insurance policy that is designed to cover the cost of your funeral and other “final expenses.”
 A funeral and burial are often the costliest of the end-of-life expenses but there may also be medical bills, legal fees, housing costs and other remaining bills.
 A wise planner takes all of these final expenses into consideration when deciding how much insurance they will need.
 We’re calling it burial insurance here but these policies are also commonly referred to as funeral insurance and final expense insurance.
 They are basically the same type of policy.

 Preneed insurance is another commonly used term but that is a different type of policy.
 Preneed insurance is tied to a prearranged contract for funeral goods and services.
 These are contracts with a funeral home or other funeral provider that are created in advance.
 Burial insurance is not linked to a prearranged funeral contract.

-Are you an insurance agent?
-Check this out.
+Are you a life insurance agent?
+Check out the Funeralwise Insurance Program.